Logistics Company Owner in Quebec with a $3M Earnout: Capital Gains Reserve and Revenu Québec Rules in 2026

 Formula (b) is the statutory cap — it forces at least 20% of the gain into income each year, regardless of how little has been received.
 The maximum deferral period is 5 years: the year of sale plus 4 subsequent years.

-For Marc's $1.75M taxable gain on a $3M sale with $1.5M deferred via earnout, the reserve calculation determines how much gain is recognized each year — and critically, how much of each year's gain falls below the $250,000 threshold where the 50% inclusion rate applies versus the 66.67% tier above it.
+For Marc's $1.75M taxable capital gain on a $3M sale with $1.5M deferred via earnout, the reserve calculation determines how much gain is recognized each year — and critically, how much of each year's taxable income sits below Quebec's $253,000 top-bracket threshold versus stacking above it at the 53.31% top combined rate.

 Year-by-Year Tax: Level Earnout ($750K/Year × 4 Years)